gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open questions

 - Is it worth considering a testing mechanism for script plugins at this point?

+# Future work

+## Story: Build author searches for plugins using Gradle command-line

+Introduce a plugin and implicit task that allows a build author to search for plugins from the central plugin repository, using the Gradle command-line.

 ## Story: User specifies non static plugin version constraint (i.e. dynamic plugin dependencies)